how to install EndeavourOS on Raspberry Pi

 I don’t want you to waste time in the first steps if you don’t have anything ready to go.
 Before going further, here is what you need to follow this tutorial entirely:

-It also works with some Odroid models (N2, N2+, XU4) but no other Raspberry Pi models.
+It also works with some Odroid models (N2) and the Pinebook Pro but I’m not sure about other Raspberry Pi models and SBC.

-• A computer with a SD card reader (not the Raspberry Pi).
+• A computer with an SD card reader (can be a Raspberry Pi with Imager on it).

 You can use a cheap USB adapter if you don’t have one (like this one on Amazon).

-• A micro-SD card (or a second USB key) to install EndeavourOS on the Raspberry Pi.
+• A micro-SD card to install EndeavourOS on the Raspberry Pi.

 Here is my current recommendation for the best performances, but any model will do if it’s just a test.